ARPA-E

 Venture Round in 2013

-Kyma Technologies, Inc. specializes in the fabrication and marketing of crystalline bulk and thin film nitride semiconductor materials, focusing on materials such as gallium nitride (GaN) and aluminum nitride (AlN).
-The company provides a range of products including various templates, substrates, and specialized crystal growth equipment, as well as hydride vapor phase epitaxy (HVPE) systems and diamond wire makers.
-In addition to its product offerings, Kyma provides services such as device processing, materials characterization, and agile parts manufacturing.
-The company is also involved in the development and licensing of electromagnetic field sensor technology.
-Founded in 1998 and headquartered in Raleigh, North Carolina, Kyma Technologies aims to create innovative materials and device technologies that contribute to environmental sustainability and improved quality of life.
+Kyma Technologies, Inc. is a manufacturer and marketer of crystalline bulk and thin film nitride semiconductor materials, specializing in gallium nitride (GaN) and aluminum nitride (AlN) products.
+The company provides a range of offerings, including various substrate types, crystal growth equipment, and growth tools for wide bandgap semiconductor materials.
+Additionally, Kyma develops and licenses advanced technologies, such as electromagnetic field sensors, and offers services in device processing, materials characterization, and custom parts manufacturing.
+Founded in 1998 and headquartered in Raleigh, North Carolina, Kyma aims to create innovative materials and device technologies that contribute to environmental sustainability and enhance quality of life.
+Its product portfolio includes high-speed photoconductive semiconductor switch devices and advanced crystal growth systems, which support applications in the semiconductor industry.

 Arzeda